radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 The Dashboard component lives inside the `radius-system` namespace in the Kubernetes cluster where it is installed.
 UCPD also resides within the same namespace.

-The webapp is accessible to various configured users.
+The webapp portal is accessible to various configured users.
 Quoting from Backstage threat model, these users could belong to one of these trust levels:

 **An internal user** is an authenticated user that generally belongs to the organization of a particular Backstage deployment.
 These users are trusted to the extent that they are not expected to compromise the availability of Backstage, but they are not trusted to not compromise data confidentiality or integrity.